MultiTonic/thinking-dataset/docs/development_notes_p3n.md

 - Document and refine the case study generation pipeline.

 After some review now I am building out a simple main task to test the ollama connector

+giving up on trying to get semantic kernel to work with ollama, switching gears to go back to using python and distilabel